Member, College of New Scholars, Artists and Scientists,

 - B.A.
 McGill University (1993)

 My research interests incorporate broad themes from the field of environmental history.
 Most recently I have been studying the impact of northern mining and toxins on indiegenous communities.
+I have recently commenced a SSHRC-funded project on occupational disease, pollution, and workplace accidents in mining communities.

 My recent and current major reseach projects are the following: